nacholibre/node-readlines/README.md

 [![Build Status](https://travis-ci.org/nacholibre/node-readlines.svg)](https://travis-ci.org/nacholibre/node-readlines)
 #node-readlines
 Reading file line by line may seem like a trivial problem, but in node, there is no straightforward way to do it.
 There are a lot of libraries using Transform Streams to achieve it, but it seems like a overkill, so I've wrote simple version using only the `filesystem` module of node.
+Note that this is *synchronous* library.

 Install with
 `npm install n-readlines`